June 11, 2021

 The prediction was for 20 mph.
 I’ve ridden in that before.
 The question was whether I wanted to ride in it today.
 In the end, I decided I would, but with a compromise.
 Rather than ride south to regain the Pony Express Bikepacking Route, which would likely be on wind-blown gravel roads and which would definitely comprise zig-zag legs that ran due north directly into the wind, I would ride north into the town of Lexington, then take Highway 30 which runs on the oblique, a little north of west.
 So other than the first leg, I would not have to ride directly upwind.
 What’s more, the highway runs more or less dead-straight from Lexington through Cozad to Gothenburg, and both towns have Pony Express Stations I wanted to see.
 Under these conditions, it made a lot more sense to take the highway, with its nice pavement and direct route (and put up with the not-so-pleasant traffic), than to put myself in a position where I’d have to deviate from the Pony Express route to ride dead upwind to these two towns.

 I should explain for those who don’t know Nebraska roads as well as I’m getting to know them.
 The Platte River Valley is a multi-modal, east-west transportation corridor: everything that runs on the ground runs through this valley.
 It is about ten miles at its widest, and I am told this is the widest section.
 The lines of transportation are, from south to north:

-- The Oregon/California/Pony Express/original Lincoln Highway route (the one I am on most of the time);
+- The Oregon/California/Pony Express Trails, as well as the original Lincoln Highway route (This is the road I am on most of the time);

 - North of that is the Platte River;